 The mountains’ craggy peaks, topped with glaciers even in the middle of summer, are reflected perfectly in the still waters of the crescent shaped bend in the slow-moving river.
 A blue heron glides gracefully and lands on the water, creating a slight temporary ripple in the mirror.
-Sunshine glistens off the bright blue water as a black bear shuffles into the trees from the river’s edge.
-I peer at the heron in my binoculars, snap the mountain reflection for Instagram and then just sit and gaze at the truly awe-inspiring scene and soak it all in.
+You sit and gaze at the truly awe-inspiring scene and soak it all in.

 No time right now to discover the best Grand Teton viewpoints?
 Pin it and save it for later: